Assistance for Isolated Children Scheme while travelling outside Australia

 If you or the student leave Australia to live in another country, your payment will stop on departure.

-If you leave Australia temporarily you can continue being paid for up to 2 years as long as the student continues to meet the eligibility criteria.
+If you leave Australia temporarily we continue to pay you for up to 2 years, as long as the student continues to meet the eligibility criteria.

 If the student travels overseas and:

-- is on an approved exchange program that is credited to their Australian course, remains enrolled at an Australian education institution and continues to incur the costs in Australia, you can continue to be paid for the duration of the program, or
+- is on an approved exchange program earning credit, remains enrolled at an Australian education institution and continues to incur the costs in Australia, we continue to pay you for the duration of the program, or

-- is enrolled at an approved Australian distance education institution and studying full time outside Australia for less than 12 months, you can continue to be paid for 12 months
+- enrols at an approved Australian distance education institution and studies full time outside Australia for less than 12 months, we continue to pay you for 12 months

-If the student has left Australia without having their overseas study approved, and you provide the information mentioned above, we will reassess their eligibility.
+If the student has left Australia without having their overseas study approved, and you provide the information mentioned above, we'll reassess their eligibility.

 When to tell us about your travel